janhavi-salunkhe/tower-of-hanoi/README.md

 - The program starts by asking for the **number of disks** (1–10).
 - All disks start stacked on **Rod A** (largest at bottom).
 - You enter moves like this:
+- Move from (A/B/C): A
+  Move to (A/B/C): C

+- The program checks if your move is valid and updates the rods.
+- When all disks are moved to **Rod C**, you win 🎉!